March 16, 2026 · Updated Apr 2, 2026 · Jake Mitchell

 - Which load is recommended

 This eliminates the mental math and lets you make data-backed decisions in under a minute — even when a broker is pressuring you for a fast answer.
+For even deeper analysis, AI fleet analytics tools can evaluate loads against historical lane performance and seasonal demand patterns, providing data-driven recommendations beyond basic cost comparison.

 What Looks Good on the Surface vs. What Actually Is